-A study from Masonic Cancer Centre in Minnesota, which was later presented at the annual meeting of the American Chemical Society, set out to uncover the potential effects that vaping can have on mouth health.
-For the study, the researchers recruited five e-cigarette users before having them spend 15 minutes vaping.
-Following the vaping session, the researchers then later swabbed the cheeks of the participants before analysing the saliva samples for potentially harmful chemicals.
+A study from the Masonic Cancer Centre in Minnesota, which was later presented at the annual meeting of the American Chemical Society, set out to uncover the potential effects that vaping can have on mouth health.
+For the study, the researchers recruited five e-cigarette users before asking them to spend 15 minutes vaping.
+Following the vaping session, the researchers then later swabbed the cheeks of the participants before analyzing the saliva samples for potentially harmful chemicals.

 The study revealed the presence of DNA-damaging compounds that could potentially lead to oral cancer.

 Specifically, three DNA-damaging compounds- formaldehyde, acrolein and methylglyoxal– were identified following the vaping session.
-Moreover, four of the five vapers displayed signs of increased DNA damage as a result of the exposure to acrolein.
-If not repaired, this type of damage (known as DNA adduct) can heighten the risk for oral cancer.
+In addition, four of the five vapers displayed signs of increased DNA damage as a result of their exposure to acrolein.
+If not repaired, this type of damage (known as DNA adduct) can heighten the risk of oral cancer.

 The verdict on vaping